kube-zen/zen-lock/docs/API_REFERENCE.md

     API_KEY: <base64-encoded-ciphertext>

   # Optional: Encryption algorithm (default: "age")
+  # Supported algorithms are registered in the algorithm registry
+  # Currently supported: "age"
+  # Empty value defaults to "age" for backward compatibility
   algorithm: age

   # Optional: List of ServiceAccounts allowed to use this secret